jamiehenzy/Genome-analysis_UNIX_HPC/README.md

-Material for Unit 1 of the Genome Analysis course at Northeastern University lives here.
+This repo contains material for Assignment 1 of the Genome Analysis course at Northeastern University.
+You'll learn to navigate your own file system and that of the high-performance computing cluster via the command line, and to perform basic manipulations of files containing sequences and related information.